 Federal land holdings devoted to nature and recreation are in the northern portion of the Rural and Agricultural Area.
 The Patuxent Research Refuge contains 4,284 acres of land in Prince George's County.
 This area is devoted to protecting wildlife, passive recreation, and wildlife education.
-Started in 1936, the preserve is the nation's only one dedicated to protecting and conserving the nation's wildlife through research.
+The preserve was started in 1936 and is the nation's only preserve dedicated to protecting and conserving the nation's wildlife through research.

-The Patuxent Research Refuge is divided into three areas: 1) The North Tract, which offers hunting, fishing, wildlife observation, trails, and programs open to the public; 2) The Central Tract, where the offices and research sites for the biologists are located.
+Patuxent Research Refuge is divided into three areas: 1) North Tract, which offers hunting, fishing, wildlife observation, trails, and programs open to the public; 2) Central Tract, where the offices and research sites for the biologists are located.
 This area is closed to the public.
-3) The South Tract, where the National Wildlife Visitor Center is located.
+3) South Tract, where the National Wildlife Visitor Center is located.

-The second federal property, the Beltsville Agriculture and Research Center (BARC) is in Beltsville.
-The facility and covers 6,541 acres.
-Ongoing research at this facility addresses soil, water, and air conservation, human nutrition, and integration of agricultural systems as well as plant and animal sciences.
+The second federal property, Beltsville Agriculture and Research Center (BARC) is located in Beltsville.
+The facility covers 6,541 acres, and is owned and operated by the U.S. Department of Agriculture (USDA).
+On-going research at this facility addresses soil, water and air conservation, human nutrition, and integration of agricultural systems as well as plant and animal science.
 Land use varies from large fields of agricultural use to wooded and wetland areas.
 There are more than 800 buildings on the premises including research laboratories, administrative offices, maintenance facilities, greenhouses, barns, and several houses.
-Overall, the BARC landscape creates feelings of open space and agricultural preservation as contrasts to the growing suburban areas of the county.
+Overall, the BARC landscape creates a feeling of open space and agricultural preservation as contrast to the growing suburban areas of the county.

 Piscataway National Park is located entirely along the Potomac River in the far western portion of the County's Rural and Agricultural Area.
-This 4,216-acre park located in Prince George's and Charles counties, and contains agricultural farm areas, woodlands, and other environmental features.
-There are two boardwalk features, walking trails, meadows, and a public fishing pier.
-The Piscataway National Park is also home to the National Colonial Farm.
-This living history museum, operated by the Accokeek Foundation, is a working farm that provides examples of farming practices from nearly 250 years ago.
+This 4,216-acre park located in Prince George's and Charles Counties, contains agricultural farm areas, and woodlands and many other environmental features.
+There are two boardwalk features, walking trails, meadows and a public fishing pier.
+The Piscataway National Park is also 2022 Prince George's County Land Preservation Parks and Recreation Plan DRAFT 120 home to the National Colonial Farm.
+This living history museum, operated by the Accokeek Foundation, is a working farm that provides examples of farming practices that were implemented nearly 250 years ago.
 Heirloom seeds and livestock highlight this highly recognized agricultural area.

-In addition, Oxon Cove Park and Oxon Cove Farm in southern Prince George's County near the Capital Beltway are part of a national historic district and there is a living farm museum managed by the National Park Service.
-There has been no change to Federal Owned agricultural related holdings between 2017 and 2022.
+In addition, Oxon Cove Park and Oxon Cove Farm, located in southern Prince George's County near the Capital Beltway, are part of a national historic district.
+There is a living farm museum, managed by the National Park Service.
+There has been no change to Federal Owned agricultural related holdings between 2022.